Video

 Other avenues for CSS over JavaScript

-Boston designer Cristina Silva's wrote a blog post describing some other situations you might be able to swap out JavaScript for a more CSS-based solution:
+Boston designer Cristina Silva's wrote a [blog post][you-dont-need-javascript-for-that] describing some other situations you might be able to swap out JavaScript for a more CSS-based solution:

 • tooltips